-9. If the Absentee Certificate Envelope (EL-122) is determined "to be rejected," because the signature of elector or witness is missing, the witness address is missing or if the envelope is open or appears to have been resealed, see "Voter Correction of Incomplete Absentee Certificate Envelopes" on page 101.
+9. If the Absentee Certificate Envelope (EL-122) is determined "to be rejected," because the signature of elector or witness is missing, the witness address is missing or if the envelope is open or appears to have been resealed, a voter may correct the certificate envelope at the polling place/central count absentee site.